 This is the Tech Policy Grind Podcast by the Internet Law and Policy Foundry.
 If you’re an old listener, you may have noticed this show has been on hiatus for the past couple of years.
 If you’re new here, welcome!
 We’re overjoyed to be back.
+And we’re starting off our slate of initial episodes on the topics that matter; this one, on the notion of the open Internet, and how the war in Ukraine is affecting it.

 We chatted about the recent developments around Internet infrastructure and online content in the context of the war in Ukraine.
 In particular, we discussed the responses from ICANN and RIPE NCC to Ukraine’s requests to respectively make access to Russian websites and email difficult for people outside as well as inside of Russia, and to revoke IP address delegation to Russia.
 Moreover, we discussed the European Union’s unprecedented move to prohibit the broadcasting and distribution of content by two Russian news outlets throughout the European Union, and the corresponding responses from the tech platforms.
 Tune in to hear about what these developments mean for the future of the open Internet.

-Note: We recorded this episode on March 31, 2022.
+We recorded this episode on March 31, 2022.
 It does not reflect any developments after that date.

 Thanks for listening, and stay tuned for our next episode!